aaronawylo/System-Performance-Monitor-In-C/README.md

     Windows Operating System
-    Compiler with support for Windows-specific libraries (Recommended: Microsoft Visual C++ Compiler) (Any additional software or libraries needed for running or compiling the program)
+    Compiler with support for Windows-specific libraries (Recommended: Microsoft Visual C++ Compiler) Raylib library for GUI rendering (see Installation section below) (Any additional software or libraries needed for running or compiling the program)

 ### Installation

     Clone the repository: git clone https://github.com/[repository-link]
-    Navigate to the project directory: cd System-Performance-Monitor-In-C-For-Windows Compile the program:
+    Navigate to the project directory: cd System-Performance-Monitor-In-C-For-Windows Setting Up Raylib:
+        1. Download Raylib for Windows from the Raylib releases page.
+        2. Install Raylib by running the downloaded installer.
+        3. Configure your Compiler/IDE to include Raylib's headers and link against Raylib's library.
+    Compile the program:
         Using MSVC: (Provide the command or steps) (Other compilers if applicable)